stevelerner/tinyolly/README.md

 A **lightweight observability system built from scratch** to visualize and correlate logs, metrics, and traces.
 No 3rd party Observability tools are used - just Flask, Redis, and Chart.js.

-Think of TinyOlly as a local lightweight tool to livetail your metrics/traces/logs during development with visuals and tools like a full production observability system.
+Think of TinyOlly as a local tool to livetail your metrics/traces/logs during development like a full production observability system.

 Included is a demo app with two Flask microservices using Otel auto-instrumentation for tracing and SDK for logs and metrics.